celestiaorg/networks/config-toml.md

 #### TrustedHash and TrustedPeer
 `TrustedHash` is needed to properly initialize a Celestia Bridge Node with an already-running `Remote` Celestia Core node.
 Celestia Light Node will take a genesis hash as the trusted one, if no hash is manually provided during initialization phase.

 `TrustedPeers` is the array of Bridge Nodes' peers that Celestia Light Node trusts.
-By default, this is an empty array as the Celestia Light Node trusts no one and syncs from genesis to latest block, if the `TrustedHash` is empty, too.
+By default, bootstrap peers becomes trusted peers for Celestia Light Nodes if a user is not setting the trusted peer params in config file.
-Light nodes by design can not be trusted peers for other Light Nodes.
+Any Celestia Bridge Node can be a trusted peer for the Light one.
+However, the Light node by design can not be a trusted peer for another Light Node.